 All prerequisite courses must be completed prior to applying for the program.

-Admission to the program is based on a competitive evalaution process of application completeness, grade point average in prerequisite courses, quality of essay or previous work experience, and quality of reference.
+Admission to the program is based on a competitive evalaution process of application completeness, grade point average in prerequisite courses, quality of essay or previous work experience, completeness of health and safety requirements, and quality of reference.